Two sentenced in unrelated fraud schemes

 Broyles attributed the embezzlement from the company to a casino gambling addiction, according to a sentencing memorandum submitted on her behalf.

-Broyles had requested the judge sentence her to five years probation rather than a prison term called for under federal sentencing guidelines of 27 months to 33 months.
+Broyles had requested that the judge sentence her to five years of probation rather than the prison term called for under federal sentencing guidelines of 27 months to 33 months.

 She will also serve three years of post-custody supervision by the U.S. Probation Office.